Anxiety and Stress at Work: Causes, Solutions, and When Coaching Can Help

 They need system-level fixes - for example, better role design, leadership, policies, workload, or psychological safety.
 As such, they are the responsibility of the company to fix.

-The Internal Causes of Anxiety and Stress at Work
+Internal Causes of Anxiety and Stress at Work

 Internal causes are often underestimated.
 They are less visible but no less damaging - shaping how you relate to your role and how capable you feel within it.

 When your role doesn’t align with your values or fails to use your strengths, it can leave you uninspired, demotivated, and anxious.
+This loss of engagement is something many professionals also describe when they feel not motivated to work in midlife.

 Feeling under-skilled, lacking experience, or believing you’re underperforming - sometimes referred to as “imposter syndrome” - is another key driver of workplace anxiety.